laurensdewaele/tenso-mobile-app/app/lib/notes.md

 - Remove +- weight if weight is negative on countdown screen.
 - Add open crimp, check if all grips available.
 - Remove difficulty and add label colour.

+### Large prio

 - Overview on completed workouts need effective time hung.

-### Large prio

 - Stopwatch option for rest periods
 - Stop and log, when a workout is more than you can handle that day.
 E.g. The last set is too much.
+- Keep screen alive when on countdown screen
-- Skip button
+- Skip buttons so you can quickly complete a workout.
+- Redesign toast
 - Graphs
-- Redesign toast
 - Add board selection.
 Only beastmaker1000 atm.
 - Add custom board => Slopers, pinches, ...
 - Info/explanation screen
 - Implement a feedback button.
-- Skip buttons so you can quickly complete a workout.
+- Check if sounds come trough if app on bg

+### Medium prio

 - When changing the model => workouts will be lost because the parsing will fail.
 Make sure there's a mapping mechanism in place.

-### Medium prio

 - Refactor appState.
 Remove provider.
 Needs to be done with streams.
 A lot cleaner and more performance.
   You don't want a widget listening to 3 VMs here.
 It worked before the latest refactor but was very gimmicky with provider.
 With streams this will be a lot clearer.
 You want AppState => Workout_VM => General/Hold/Extra.